 Many of you might have seen the Quick Look feature on macOS that lets you see a preview of any file.

-The same can be done on Ubuntu with GNOME Sushi, which uses Nautilus, a popular file manager from GNOME.
+Well, the same can be done on Ubuntu with GNOME Sushi which uses Nautilus, which is a popular file manager from GNOME.

 43. Setup Clock & Weather